 Verifying certificates during enrollment is in accordance with [RFC5280].
 In this case, a root MUST be one of the certificates in the Certificates.Roots list defined in section 4.3.2.3.1, or MUST be one of the roots that the system might already trust in some implementation-specific way.
-Intermediate CA certificates can be one of the certificates cached in the Certificates.CAs list defined in section 4.3.2.3.1.
+Intermediate CA certificates can be one of the certificates cached in the Certificates.CAs list defined in section 4.3.2.3.1 or CA certificates returned as part of the CA response.